 • Your dog’s size will determine where you put the dog in the car.

 The research carried out identified that malting pets and a doggy odour were the main excuses for not letting dogs ride anywhere in the car.
-A total of 21% of the 1216 asked refuse to let the dog in the car at all.
+A total of 21% of 1216 asked to refuse to let the dog in the car at all.
 Most of those that were happy to let a dog in the car identified, small and toy dogs are likely to be kept on the passenger seat or footwell when driving.
-Medium sized dogs are usually put on the back seats, while german shepherds and other large breeds are kept mostly in the boot.
+Medium-sized dogs are usually put on the back seats, while german shepherds and other large breeds are kept mostly in the boot.

 Aftermarket accessories dog owners should consider buying to keep them on the right side of the law and their dog safe are guards for the boot to keep the dog in the boot and out of the cabin while driving or parked.
-Clip in harnesses keeps the dog restrained so that the driver doesn’t break the law and risk a fine or points on their licence.
+Clip-in harnesses keep the dog restrained so that the driver doesn’t break the law and risk a fine or points on their licence.
 1 in 3 drivers surveyed admitted to travelling with their dog unrestricted.
 Incidents involving a driver with a loose pet can be considered undue care and attention and risk prosecution, not to mention the risk of injury to any sized dog in a motoring collision.

 Digital Marketing Assistant from All Car Leasing Richard said “When travelling with our dog in the car we keep the Papillion in the footwell on the passenger side with a passenger.
 After the research, we have invested in a puppy ramp and collapsible crate for the boot for the dog’s safety and our own.”